dan-wright-1/Fraud-Detection-Case/README.md

 2. **Model Selection:**

-   * Logistic Regression and XGBoost models were employed using each preprocessing recipe (a total of 6 workflows).
+   * Logistic Regression and XGBoost models were employed using each preprocessing recipe (6 workflows).

 3. **Model Evaluation Metrics:**

-   * Recall, ROC-AUC, and Precision.
-By balancing recall and precision, the business can minimize financial loss while avoiding customers' inconvenience that would accompany false positives.
+   * Metrics: Recall, ROC-AUC, and Precision.
+By balancing recall and precision, the business can minimize financial loss while avoiding customer inconvenience associated with false positives.
 To catch more fraud, optimize for recall.
 To avoid customer friction with false-positive security checks, optimize for precision.

 ## 📊 Results and Findings